Anton21002/ElectionMachine/README.md

 # ElectionMachine
 Project for Server Programming

-kasmir: listview returns nullexception error. not sure how to fix.
+1.0kasmir: listview returns nullexception error. not sure how to fix.
+1.1 listview, add and edit work but not with ä and ö letters